MumenJarrah/CloudLabs/lab5.md

 #### Step 1: Setting up the malicious website.
 In Task 4, we have already set up an HTTPS website.
-We will use the same Apache server to impersonate `www.example.com` (or the site chosen by students).
+We will use the same Apache server to impersonate `www.example.com`.
 To achieve that, we will follow the instruction in Task 4 to add a `VirtualHost` entry to Apache’s SSL configuration file: the `ServerName` should be `www.example.com`, but the rest of the configuration can